Wealth Architect · · 19 min read

 What do taxes pay for?
 In the UK: rule of law, contract enforcement, a stable currency, sophisticated banking infrastructure, and access to talent pools and deal flow.
 In a zero-tax jurisdiction, possibly lower costs but potentially worse infrastructure, thinner professional networks, and lifestyle trade-offs.

-A pattern that emerges frequently: a founder moves his family to a Gulf state specifically to avoid UK capital gains tax on an exit.
-The tax savings are substantial—potentially in the seven-figure range.
-But the reality doesn't match expectations—social isolation, concerns about school quality, distance from ageing parents.
-Within 18 months of the sale's completion, the family is back in London, having spent much of the "savings" on temporary housing and international schools.
+A pattern that frequently emerges: a founder moves his family to a Gulf state to avoid UK capital gains tax on an exit.
+The tax savings are substantial, potentially seven figures.
+But the reality doesn't match expectations.
+Social isolation, concerns about school quality, and distance from ageing parents.
+Within eighteen months of the sale completing, the family is back in London, having spent much of the "savings" on temporary housing and international schools.

 The math on tax can't be separated from the math on life.